 Morning: Red Square, Ulitsa Varvarka & Christ the Saviour Cathedral

-We started our visit at 9:30am.
-Our guide, Victor, picked us up from our accommodation, and we headed straight to Teatralnaya Square or Theatre Square, a city square in central Moscow named after the three theatres located on it: Maly Theatre, the Russian Youth Theatre and Russia's most famous auditorium: Bolshoi Theatre.
+I started my visit at 9:30am.
+My guide, Victor, picked me up from my accommodation, and I headed straight to Teatralnaya Square or Theatre Square, a city square in central Moscow named after the three theatres located on it: Maly Theatre, the Russian Youth Theatre and Russia's most famous auditorium: Bolshoi Theatre.

 If you're interested in Russian music and dance, you can't miss a performance at the Bolshoi Theatre, where you will be able to enjoy some of the best ballets and opera companies in Europe.

 The theatre is especially renowned for its classical ballet performances.
 During the Communist regime, there were multiple attempts to ban classical ballet, as it was considered outdated and a bourgeois pastime.
 Thankfully, these plans were never carried out, and Russian classical ballet is still today one of the most prestigious in the world.
 Tickets tend to be quite pricey, but still, a one in a lifetime experience that you can't miss when you're visiting Russia if you have the chance.

 Just across Bolshoi Theatre stands Moscow's last remaining monument to Karl Marx.
 On the pedestal of the statue you can read his famous quote: "Workers of the world, unite!".

 On the left hand side of the monument, we found the Hotel Metropol, former living quarters of the Soviets during the Bolshevik administration up until the 1930s, when it was reconverted to its original hotel function.
 Today, it is considered one of the finest examples of Art Nouveau that you can find in Moscow.